ORNL-Fusion/Collector-Probes/OEDGE Scripts/README.md

 # OEDGE GUI

-This is a GUI written by Shawn Zamperini the plot the results from a DIVIMP run.
+This is a GUI written by Shawn Zamperini to plot the results from a DIVIMP run.
 To run the GUI, simply run oedge_plots_gui from the command line:

 ```
 python3 oedge_plots_gui.py